Pocono Region – Long Weekend Guide

 9 am-11 am: Sagamore Hill National Historic Site

 Sagamore Hill was the home of Theodore Roosevelt.
-The grounds and Old Orchard Museum are free to visit; however, to access the interior of the home, you will need to get a ticket.
+The grounds and Old Orchard Museum are free to visit; however, you will need a ticket to access the interior of the home.

 Tip: A limited number of tickets are available and tend to sell out before noon ($10/ticket for age 15 and over, free for youth).
 Arrive early to get tickets or reserve in advance.
 No interior building photography is allowed.
 Check out the virtual tour.